Sometimes you may not find the pre-defined template for your preferred merchant and you may need to generate a custom product feed for your merchant.

-Now, on the Configure Feed Attribute section, you will see that only one attribute is added, which is the Product ID.
+Now, in the feed attributes section, you will also see only one pre-made attribute, which is the Product ID.

 These attributes will be listed as groups, such as Basic Information, Availability & Price, Unique Product Identifiers, etc.

-You can select any attributes and then choose the attribute type as what kind of attribute it will be, such as static or attribute.
+5. Now, choose the attribute type as to what kind of attribute it will be, such as static or attribute.

-If this attribute will carry the same value, you can choose Static as Attribute and write a Static value, which will be assigned to all of your products in the feed.
+If this attribute will carry the same value, you can choose Static as an attribute and write a static value, which will be assigned to all of your products in the feed.

 For example, Brands, if all of your products are from the same Brand, you can set a static value for the Brand which will be added to all of your products.

 If you want to put a dynamic value, you can choose Attribute as the Attribute Type.

 6. Once the Attribute type is selected, now, it si time to assign a value to this.